asabushaban/asabushaban/README.md

 # About Me

 After spending 4 years at a tech startup in various business development roles, I decided to take a pivot in my career and help build the future.
-Summer 2021 I was accepted into App Academy's 6-month immersive full-time web development bootcamp.
+Summer 2021 I was accepted into App Academy's 6-month immersive web development bootcamp.
 Throughout the program I attained an understanding of multiple fullstack programming skills including, JavaScript, Python, React/Redux, Data Structures and Algorithms, Object-Oriented Programming, HTML, CSS, and Relational Databases.

-Today I work as a Software Engineer at Reynolds and Reynolds, and enjoy learning/building in the Web3 ecosystem.
+Today I work as a Software Engineer at Reynolds and Reynolds and, in my freetime, enjoy learning new things & building in the Web3 ecosystem.
 ---

 <p>